 What kid (or adult too!) doesn’t love playing with and popping bubble wrap!
 But have you ever thought of painting with bubble wrap?
 Make sure to set aside your next bubble wrap packaging to create colorful abstract art inspired by famous artist, Alma Thomas!
-Bubble wrap painting is also an excellent and simple way to explore process art with kiddos of all ages.
-All you need is a bit of paint, a sheet of paper, and of course bubble wrap!

-BUBBLE WRAP PAINTING FOR KIDS
+EASY BUBBLE WRAP ART FOR KIDS

 BUBBLE WRAP PRINTS

-A print is an impression made by any method involving transfer from one surface to another.
+A print is an impression made by any transfer method from one surface to another.
 Can you paint on bubble wrap?
 Yes definitely!
-Here we use bubble wrap, paint and art paper to make our prints.
-Printmaking is a great process art activity for kids.
-It gives them opportunity to explore different textures, colors and patterns.
+Here, we use bubble wrap, paint, and art paper to make our prints.

 ALSO CHECK OUT: Homemade Paint Recipes